Sage-Bionetworks-IT/lambda-template/README.md

 * [pre-commit](https://github.com/pre-commit/pre-commit)
 * [pipenv](https://github.com/pypa/pipenv)

-Check in [.travis.yml](./.travis.yml) to see how they are installed for this repo.

 ### Install Requirements
 Run `pipenv install --dev` to install both production and development requirements, and `pipenv shell` to activate the virtual environment.
 For more